“Barney Miller” cast in 1976: Ron Glass, Max Gail, Hal Linden, Abe Vigoda, Jack Soo & James Gregory.

 The difference was, in the same show, somebody busted the racist or ignorant idea or behavior down, often in a comedic way.
 But it made sense.
 It humanized minorities and women’s issues in a white male dominated situation which is the world Europeans forced on their own people then the Americas.
 With shows like Barney Miller, even people living in regions where they had no contact with minorities or (openly) gay people, they could get educated or at least sensitized to the issues, so as to gain empathy and insight.
 This tendency to erase or “colorblind” the next generation of white people made them think we are post-racial and post-colonial.
 Our societies are not.
 POC know we are not.
 So, you have even more open, blatant, shockingly silly or malicious appropriation than ever before plus a stronger reaction of petulance.

-The thing is, among POC communities and groups, we also may take some things lighter or some things heavier, even shake our heads and laugh but NOT to the public general face because people not from that group, aka yes, some white people, take that as permission or that something is okay.
+The thing is, among POC communities and groups, we also may take some things lighter or some things heavier, even shake our heads and laugh but NOT to the public general face.
+Why?
+Because people not from that group, aka yes, some white people, take that as permission or that something is okay.
 They then make light of it, too, or try to say, “Well do this.
 Don’t be like that.”
-But They Do Not have that right to do so, but it seems SOP these days with the openness and ease of interaction of the Internet.
+But They Do Not have that right!
+Yet it seems SOP these days for people of primarily European heritage to tell POC what to do, all facilitated by the openness and ease of interaction of the Internet.
 For example, in many Native cultures, black US culture too, you learned to use humor to deal with devastating trauma and violence.
 If you didn’t laugh with those who know and understand, you would die of thirst from your tears.
 But boundaries of this kind are not respected these days, for the most part.

 I was speaking with a colleague yesterday, a white German guy, on these topics and I said that is actually why some minorities come to Germany and they never want to go back to the USA.
-Many Germans at least above 30 or so understand boundaries.
-There are some places they would only like to see themselves, so they understand and accept them minorities wish to do the same sometimes.
-It is primarily the younger crowd, again who think societies are post-racial, post-colonial, and so are invasive and persistently cross boundaries that are made necessary because of the Eurocentrism in society.
-Sometimes we need time away from the constant bombardment of Eurocentricity or the simply self-focused thoughts where their personal opinion is centered in any conversation.
-It has to continue this way for the sanity and survival of POC until more white people take responsibility for their own actions, behaviors, words and history, and educate themselves and change for the better.
+Many Germans at least above 40 or so understand boundaries.
+There are some places they would only like to see themselves, so they understand and accept minorities wish to do the same sometimes.
+It is primarily the younger crowd, again, who think societies are post-racial, post-colonial.
+They are ignorant, invasive and persistently cross boundaries that are made necessary because of the Eurocentrism in society.
+Sometimes we need time away from the constant bombardment of Eurocentricity or the selfish, self-focused behavior where their personal opinion is centered in any/every conversation.
+You have to get away from that for sanity’s and survival’s sake of POC… until more white people take responsibility for their own actions, behaviors, words and history, and educate themselves and change for the better.

 We don’t get mad or offended because we want to.
 It’s not just an affectation or act in most.
 It is a critically necessary survival skill, because psychologically you need to get angry in a healthy way in order to combat the daily minimization, erasure and racism that even friends who may be white or with a primary European heritage dish out.
 It can be crushing, especially repeatedly, for POC to hear what is so important to them, their very survival, minimized or treated with levity or mystification.